What Do ODM And OEM Mean? // ODM vs. OEM vs. Contract Manufacturing Defined

 Where to find OEM, ODM, and Contract Manufacturers

 ODM is most common in China, and finding ODM suppliers in other countries is difficult.
 Despite the recent trade war, China is still the best at manufacturing all types, although several countries, such as India and Vietnam, are rapidly making up the ground.
-It can manufacture all kinds, but other countries, like Vietnam, are good for contract manufacturing.
+It can manufacture various products, but other countries, like Vietnam, are good for contract manufacturing.

 Regarding Online resources, Alibaba and Global sources are the best for finding ODM and Private-label products.
 Global sources have a great verification system to ensure quality and trustworthiness, while Alibaba has the largest selection of suppliers, though many are questionable.
 Here are the best alternatives to Alibaba.